cmlmanni/culturalHRI/README.md

 ## Acknowledgments and Related Projects

-This project utilizes the following frameworks and tools:
+This project utilises the following frameworks and tools:

 - [ROS4HRI](https://blog.pal-robotics.com/ros4hri-standardising-an-interface-for-human-robot-interaction/): ROS4HRI is a framework developed for standardizing interfaces for Human-Robot Interaction (HRI) within the Robot Operating System (ROS).
 It provides uniform interfaces and conventions, fostering code reusability and experiment replicability in HRI research.

 - [OfficeBots](https://blog.pal-robotics.com/ros4hri-standardising-an-interface-for-human-robot-interaction/): OfficeBots is a simulation environment developed for HRI research and education.
 It allows researchers to instantiate, customize, and control robotic avatars within a digital workspace, facilitating empirical studies on human-robot interactions.

-This project acknowledges the contributions of the developers and researchers behind ROS4HRI and OfficeBots for their valuable tools and resources that have enhanced the capabilities of this project.
+The contributions of the developers and researchers behind ROS4HRI and OfficeBots are highly appreciated, for their valuable tools and resources that have enhanced the capabilities of this CulturalHRI Framework.